HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 It's difficult to prevent HPV infections that cause common warts.
 If you have a common wart, you can prevent the spread of the infection and formation of new warts by not picking at a wart and not biting your nails.

-You may reduce the risk of contracting HPV infections that cause plantar warts by keeping your feet clean and dry, wearing clean socks, and wearing shoes or sandals in public pools and locker rooms.
+You may reduce the risk of contracting HPV infections that cause plantar warts by wearing shoes or sandals in public pools and locker rooms.

 You can reduce your risk of developing genital warts and other HPV-related genital lesions by: